 Advising for pre-pharmacy students at the University is provided by assigned academic advisers in their colleges and by the Health Professions Office in the College of Natural Sciences.
 University students interested in the profession of pharmacy should contact their office early in their college careers.

 Pre-pharmacy students from outside the University should seek information from our College of Pharmacy website, from their institutional academic advisers or Health Professions Office, and from an admissions representative from the College of Pharmacy.

 The college provides career counseling to students in the professional sequence of courses.
 Throughout the year, staff is available in the Office of Student Affairs to assist students in examining the career options available to them upon graduation.

-In addition, a systematic exploration of professional career options is conducted as part of the professional development series of courses.
+In addition, a systematic exploration of professional career options is conducted as part of the foundations for professional development series of courses.
 Guest lecturers include successful pharmacists representing a variety of pharmacy practice models, other health care and regulatory settings, and careers in professional organizations, education, research, and the pharmaceutical industry.

-The College of Pharmacy, under the supervision of the assistant dean for student affairs, conducts a P4 senior interview day for graduating seniors.
+The College of Pharmacy, under the supervision of the assistant dean for student success, conducts a P4 senior interview day for graduating seniors.
 This event gives seniors an opportunity to interview for professional practice positions with major employers of pharmacists in Texas and throughout the nation.
 A workshop including mock interviews is conducted to prepare students for interviews and is held prior to the P4 senior interview day as a part of Senior Conference.
 A college-wide Career Day each fall, featuring major employers, allows students in all years of the curriculum to interact with numerous pharmacist employers and explore practice opportunities.

 The college also facilitates interaction between employers and professional students interested in obtaining competitive internships.
 More information on this process is provided to all students during the first professional year.